 The American Osteopathic Board of Pathology administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain primary board certification in Anatomic Pathology.

-1. In order to take the Anatomic Pathology Certification Exam, applicants must have completed an AOA-approved residency in anatomic pathology.
+1. In order to take the Anatomic Pathology Certification Exam, applicants must have completed an AOA-approved or ACGME-accredited residency.

-2. The Anatomic Pathology Certification Exam is offered one weekend every fall, generally during OMED.
-The application period opens in February or March, and applications are due approximately two months prior to the exam date.
+2. The Anatomic Pathology Certification Exam is offered one weekend every fall.
+The application period opens in spring, and applications are due approximately three months prior to the exam date.